Echap06/FINAL-WEBSITE-PROJECT/README.md

-Download the file and unzip it to view pages correctly
+Download the file and extract it to view pages correctly